clord/regrate/README.md

 Also provided is a library that can be used to iterate migrations in the current directory.
 This is helpful for runtime.
 In this case, it is your responsibility to invoke the scripts as you see fit.
+Packages for other languages also exist and let you run migrations.

 [![Crates.io](https://img.shields.io/crates/v/regrate.svg)](https://crates.io/crates/regrate)
 [![Docs.rs](https://docs.rs/regrate/badge.svg)](https://docs.rs/regrate)